Paris sex doll 'brothel' to stay open despite protests

 A French business where customers can spend time alone with human-looking silicone sex dolls will remain open despite criticism that it degrades women and promotes rape culture.

-"This establishment ... is the latest invention to bring brothels back into the landscape," Nicolas Bonnet Oulaldj and Hervé Bégué, two left-wing Paris council members opponents of Xdolls, said in a statement.
+"This establishment ... is the latest invention to bring brothels back into the landscape," Nicolas Bonnet Oulaldj and Hervé Bégué, two left-wing Paris council members who oppose Xdolls, said in a statement.
 Other critics include French feminist groups concerned violent behavior toward the dolls could repeat itself with real women.

 The debate highlights the questions being raised as robot lovers previously reserved for science fiction make their way into our beds -- and maybe our hearts.
 For Turned On, a CNET special report about technology and sex, we reported how sex dolls, which have been around for decades, are getting a 21st-century upgrade, with AI and customizable looks, personalities, voices and libidos that let them mimic human behavior.
 In a survey last year, half of Americans polled said robot lovers would become common by 2067.